 Speed and Arrows

 The Micro 340 TD has a power stroke of 13 inches.
 That’s a short power stroke but with a draw weight of 270 lbs, the crossbow is still really powerful and has sufficient knockdown power on the short-range.
-With the Quill 16.5″ Arrows from arrow manufacturer Easton, we easily measured speeds up to 341.2 fps with our chronograph.
+With the Quill 16.5-inch arrows from Easton we measured speeds up to 341.2 feet per second on our chronograph.

 Thanks to the Quick Take Down Technology, the Micro 340 TD can be disassembled and reassembled in a matter of seconds.
 It ensures easy storage and compact transport.
 With just two simple steps, the front can be completely removed and reconnected to the main assembly.
 What is very nice is that there is no loss of accuracy after reassembling.
 Its takedown carry size is 28″x9″.